Betalabs/engine-phpsdk/README.md

 ## Routes

-All routes must be declared in one single file which implements `Betalabs\Engine\Router` interface.
+All routes must be declared in one single file which implements `Betalabs\Engine\RouteProvider` interface.
 The `route` method receives a `Aura\Router\Map` parameter, its usage can be checked <a href="https://github.com/auraphp/Aura.Router/blob/3.x/docs/defining-routes.md" target="_blank">here</a>.

 The location of route file is declared in configuration file: